gauravtamhan/chat-app-frontend/README.md

 A few notable features of the app include:

 - A fully responsive design (mobile + desktop)
-- Sending and viewing multiline messages in the thread
+- Sending and viewing multiline messages in a thread (press Shift + Enter when composing a message)
+- Timestamps for each message, seen when hovering over a message bubble
 - Searching chats
 - Adding new chats
 - Deleting chats